-- Students must be nominated by others (no self nominations) forwarding the name and a brief rationale detailing the contribution in advocacy the student has made, to Donna Altepeter by February 27.
+- Students must be nominated by others (no self nominations) forwarding the name and a brief rationale detailing the contribution in advocacy the student has made, to Colleen Hansen by the last business day in February.

 - Significant contribution in advocacy for marginalized population(s) by a student or a group of students.

-Nominations can be made by faculty, staff, community members or other students and submitted by February 27.
+Please see here for nomination forms.
+Nominations can be made by faculty, staff, community members or other students and submitted by the last business day in February each year.
 Please include the name of student, major, and provide in detail , the specific work to marginalized populations which the student(s) have been involved with.